-There’s quite a bit one can do with these leaves.
-In this blog, I will provide details regarding patchouli leaves and the different ways they can be used.
+In this blog, I will delve deeper into the versatility of patchouli leaves and explore the different ways they can be utilized.

 Well known for its distinctive scent,

 Pogostemon Cablin – better known as patchouli – is a bush-like shrub from the tropical climates of South East Asia such as Malaysia and Indonesia.

 It is from the same family of plants as mint, oregano and lavender and has been popular for centuries as incense, in aromatic oils, and in perfumes.

 The patchouli shrub is a bushy plant that grows to about four feet in height in its native setting and can also be grown as an attractive houseplant provided it is grown in a warm, shaded environment.

 What to Do with Patchouli Leaves?

 The patchouli plant is a fragrant herb that is commonly known for it’s perfumery and aromatic properties.

 The leaves are also used in cuisine and medicine.
 While some people might be familiar with the leaves being used in potpourri and incense, not everyone is aware of the

 How to Use Patchouli Leaves